 Quarter Sawn Red and White Oak is created by first cutting the log into quarters and then slicing the quartered portion so that the growth rings intersect the face of the board at a 90 to 60 degree angle.This grain appears quite straight with pronounced flecking.

 Rift Cut Red and White Oak has the growth rings intersecting the face of the board at 30 to 60 degrees.
 This produces a linear grain pattern with no flecking.

 Walnut is very dense and durable hardwood.
 Walnut grain patterns range from straight to irregular swirl and/or burl patterns and display a natural luster.
 Natural color variations range from dark chocolate to lighter browns and blond or white sapwood.

-MDF is an engineered wood product made by breaking down hardwood or softwood, combining it a binder and forming panels by applying high temperature and pressure.
-MDF does not contain knots or rings, making it more uniform than natural woods.
+HDF is an engineered wood product made by breaking down hardwood or softwood, combining it a binder and forming panels by applying high temperature and pressure.
+HDF does not contain knots or rings, making it more uniform than natural woods.
 It has a hard, flat, smooth surface that makes it ideal for painting.

 Woods can exhibit other natural characteristics that make the wood unique, contribute to its enduring beauty, and should not be considered a defect.
 These characteristics include: